MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ### WinUI 3

-This release of WinUI 3 is focused on building towards 1.0 Stable with bug fixes.
+This release of WinUI 3 is focused on building towards 1.0 with bug fixes.

 - **New features**: No new features in Preview 1.
 - **Fixed issues**: For the full list of issues addressed in this release, see [our GitHub repo](https://aka.ms/winui3/1.0-preview-release-notes).